IsaacWoods/poplar/book/userspace/capabilities.md

 ### Encoding capabilities in the ELF image
 Capabilities are encoded in an entry of a `PT_NOTE` segment of the ELF image of a task.
-This entry will have an owner (sometimes referred to in documentation as the 'name') of `PEBBLE` and a type of `0`.
+This entry will have an owner (sometimes referred to in documentation as the 'name') of `POPLAR` and a type of `0`.
 The descriptor will be an encoding of the capabilities as described by the 'Format' section.
 The descriptor must be padded such that the next descriptor is 4-byte aligned, and so a value of `0x00` is reserved to be used as padding.